 Ann Frank House – Faithfully preserved rooms in the back of the 17th-century canal house on the Prinsengracht, where the Frank family hid from the Nazis for more than two years, and where Anne wrote her diary.
 Travel Tip: Anne Frank House always have a long line and if you don’t want to wait 2 hours or more in line you should buy your tickets online.

 FOAM Photography Museum – Exhibits all genres of photography (fine art, documentary, historical, contemporary) and features shows by both major names and emerging talent.
-I have never been here myself but this was favorited and highly recommended by Jurriaan, the Dutch travel journalist from Amsterdam.
-This is now on my high priority list for my next trip to Amsterdam.
+This was even favorited and highly recommended by Jurriaan, the Dutch travel journalist from Amsterdam.

 Free Museums?
 Check out Hollandsche Schouwburg (The Dutch Theater), Multatuli Museum, Reflex New Art Gallery, Melkweg Photogallery and Botanical Gardens at Vrije University.